 How to Become a Paddler

-To join in the weekend of fun, each participant must raise at least $500.
+To join in the weekend of fun, each participant must raise a minimum of $500.
 Please fill out and return to camp the following forms to get started on your fund raising.

 Bring your friends or come on your own.
 Either way you’ll meet new people and maybe even reconnect with old acquaintances.
 If you are on the water there’s lots of time to enjoy the scenery and the company of those around you.